umair986/sczc_1/docs/v1/customers.md

 - `username`: a string representing the username of the customer.
 - `email`: a string representing the email address of the customer.
 - `display_name`: a string representing the display name of the customer.
-- `avatar`: a string representing the URL of the customer's avatar.
-- `points`: a string representing the number of points the customer has.
 - `total_orders`: an integer representing the total number of orders placed by the customer.

 ## Status Codes